Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Introduction

-In summary, we make the following contributions: \begin{enumerate} \item We propose the HA-DPO strategy, a novel paradigm specifically designed to counter hallucinations in large multimodal models, which is demonstrated in Figure~\ref{fig:fig1_c}.
+In summary, our contributions are as follows: \begin{enumerate} \item We propose the HA-DPO strategy, a novel paradigm specifically designed to overcome hallucinations in large multimodal models, which is demonstrated in Figure~\ref{fig:fig1_c}.
 Additionally, we develop a method for constructing style-consistent hallucination sample pairs, ensuring the stability of HA-DPO training.

 \item We introduce the Sentence-level Hallucination Ratio (SHR), an intuitive and comprehensive metric for assessing hallucinations in LVLMs.

 \item Through extensive experiments on prevalent models, we demonstrate the effectiveness of our approach, showing a marked reduction in hallucinations and a notable enhancement in the general performance of the models. \end{enumerate}